neilpatel/MatchEm/README.md

 + Retry
 	+ Restart the current run of the game from the beginning
 + Results
-	+ A scoreboard will be displayed upon completion of the board
+	+ A scoreboard will be displayed upon completion of the game
 ___
 ## How to Play
 + At the start of the game, the correct board will be displayed.
 After a few seconds, the game will cover all the cells with a default image.
 + The objective of the game is to match the correct pairs of cells with each other.
 + Tip: The MatchEm game is best played when the screen is maximized.
+	+ *Resizable window option has been implemented in this version*
++ <p><u>Tip:</u> The MatchEm Game is best played when the screen is maximized.
 	+ *Resizable window option has been implemented in this version*
 ___
 <p align = "center"> <b> Hope you like the project!!  </b> </p>